15 Letterhead Examples With Logos to Inspire Yours

 Image Source

-What we like: No matter what design you pursue, you’ll have to consider typography to find a font that’s readable, visually pleasant, and in-line with your branding.
+What I like: No matter what design you pursue, you’ll have to consider typography to find a font that’s readable, visually pleasant, and in line with your branding.
 But, if you want to leave an impression, take inspiration from the example above and incorporate more risky text choices into the page design.

-With highly prominently words on the page, you can achieve either a more vintage/retro look, or something more modern, depending on the font family you choose.
-There’s no reason you can’t also throw your logo in there either, as long as each element has enough room to breathe.
+With highly prominent words on the page, you can achieve either a more vintage/retro look or something more modern, depending on the font family you choose.
+And I feel there’s no reason you can’t also throw your logo in there, either, as long as each element has enough room to breathe.

 8. Use background color.